 This museum was developed by fourth-generation resident Chan Kim Lay to celebrate the complex and fascinating combination of Chinese and Malay culture.
 The museum is also known as the Baba Nyonya Museum and one of best Nonya attractions in Malacca.
 The museum features a number of handicrafts, including carpentry, pottery and furniture.
 The large, curtain wall hangings represent a mix of Chinese and Western culture in the Malay world.

 The church was built by a Portuguese captain in 1521 as a simple church.
 Saint Francis Xavier, one of the founders of the Society of Jesus, used the church as a base for his missionary trips to China and Japan.
 On one of these trips, Xavier became ill and eventually died in China in 1552.
 His body was kept there before being transferred to Goa.
-Visitors can visit this Melaka attraction inside the church.
+Visitors can take picture inside the church.

 This street is the center of the Chinatown in Malacca.
 This place served as a home for most of the servants of the Dutch aristocracy during the Dutch colonization.
 However, after the Dutch left, this Melaka attraction became the residence of the nobles themselves.
 Many of the large 17th-century houses remain, along with numerous shops, restaurants, and other amenities.
 The street is occupied every Friday, Saturday and Sunday night and works as a Night Market only.

 Christ Church or Portuguese Church